forwardemail/free-email-forwarding/README.md

 Put simply, there was no current email-forwarding service that was free, simple, secure, tested, and open-source.

 This service solves all of these problems.

+### Why do my emails have `no-reply@forwardemail.net` as part of the FROM address

+This is to ensure that emails land in the inbox as opposed to the spam folder.
+We DO add a custom "Reply-To" header, so when recipients click "Reply" on your email - they send their email to the correct address and name.
+Once we implement ARC signatures (we are waiting on a majority of email providers to adopt it) then we should be able to remove the "Friendly From" rewrite, and your users will no longer see "no-reply" in the FROM.
+Subscribe [to this GitHub issue](https://github.com/niftylettuce/forward-email/issues/137) for updates.
+You will not need to do any re-configuration once this feature is added.

 ### Can I just use this mail forwarding service as a "fallback" or "fallover" MX server